-Brent C. Bruun has served as our vice president of sales and business development with a focus on the planned global expansion of KVH's mini-VSAT Broadband satellite communications service since July 2008.
+Brent C. Bruun has served as our executive vice president of mobile broadband since November 2012.
+From January 2011 to November 2012, he served as our senior vice president of global sales and business development.
+He served as our vice president of global sales and business development from July 2008 to December 2010.
 From January 2008 until joining KVH, Mr. Bruun worked as a private consultant.
 From January 2007 until January 2008, Mr. Bruun served as senior vice president of strategic initiatives for SES AMERICOM, a satellite operator providing services via its fleet of 16 geosynchronous satellites covering North America.
 In this position, he concentrated on global mobile broadband opportunities with particular emphasis on the maritime and aeronautical markets.
-Other positions held at SES AMERICOM included president of Americam's Managed Solutions Division from July 2004 until December 2006 and senior vice president of business development from July 2002 until June 2004.
+Other positions held at SES AMERICOM included president of Americom's Managed Solutions Division from July 2004 until December 2006 and senior vice president of business development from July 2002 until June 2004.
 Previously, Mr. Bruun held positions at KPMG LLP and General Electric.
 Mr. Bruun holds a B.S. in accounting from Alfred University and is a certified public accountant.

-Daniel R. Conway has served as our vice president of business development for military and industrial products since January 2003.
+Daniel R. Conway has served as our executive vice president of guidance and stabilization since November 2012.
+From January 2003 to November 2012, he served as our vice president of business development for military and industrial products.
 From March 2000 to December 2002, Mr. Conway was the vice president of sales and marketing at BENTHOS Inc., an oceanographic technology company with customers in the marine, oil and gas, government and scientific markets.
 From 1980 to January 2000, he served in a variety of positions at Anteon (formerly Analysis & Technology), including vice president for new business development and acquisition integration from 1997 to January 2000 and vice president of operations for the Newport, Rhode Island operation from 1991 to 1997.
 Mr. Conway served for five years as a member of the U.S. Navy nuclear submarine force and was a Commander in the U.S. Naval Reserve (Naval Intelligence) for more than 10 years.
 He is a graduate of the U.S. Naval Academy with post-graduate studies in nuclear engineering, and he received an M.B.A. from the University of Rhode Island.

-James S. Dodez has served as our vice president of marketing and strategic planning since March 2007.
-From October 1998 to March 2007, he served as our vice president of marketing.
-He served as our vice president of marketing and reseller sales from 1995 to October 1998, and from 1986 to 1995, he served as our marketing director.
-Prior to joining the company, Mr. Dodez was the marketing director at Magratten Wooley, Inc., an advertising agency, where he managed KVH's account from 1983 to 1986.
+James S. Dodez has served as our senior vice president of marketing and strategic planning since March 2013.
+From March 2007 to February 2013, he served as our vice president of marketing and strategic planning.
+From October 1998 to March 2007, he served as our vice president of marketing and reseller sales from 1995 to October 1998, and from 1986 to 1995, he served as our marketing director.
+Before joining us, Mr. Dodez was the marketing director at Magratten Wooley, Inc., an advertising agency, where he managed KVH's account from 1983 to 1986.
 Mr. Dodez received a B.S. in business with an emphasis in marketing from Miami University.

 Felise B. Feingold has served as our vice president and general counsel since August 2007.
-Prior to joining the company, from January 2004 until July 2007, she held the position of vice president and general counsel for The Jean Coutu Group (PJC) USA, Inc., which operated the Brooks/Eckerd pharmacy chain, comprising more than 1,800 stores.
+Before joining us, from January 2004 until July 2007, she held the position of vice president and general counsel for The Jean Coutu Group (PJC) USA, Inc., which operated the Brooks/Eckerd pharmacy chain, comprising more than 1,800 stores.
 Her other experience includes six years, from September 1998 to December 2004, as an attorney with the international law firm of McDermott, Will & Emery.
 Ms. Feingold holds a B.A. in government from Cornell University, a J.D. from Hostra University School of Law, and an M.B.A. from Boston University Graduate School of Management.